Back to Start Here

 Start Here: a guided path for first steps through the whole work.

 Many souls remain where they should not remain because they confuse comfort with peace.
 A familiar parish feels peaceful.
 A religious routine that asks little feels peaceful.
 A compromise that avoids conflict in the family feels peaceful.
 A spiritual atmosphere that makes few demands and disturbs no habits feels peaceful.
 But very often this is not peace with God.
 It is only the temporary comfort of not yet having obeyed.
+That confusion is common precisely because comfort feels merciful at first.

 There is nothing wrong with desiring peace.
 The soul was made for peace.
 But peace must be received from God, not manufactured by avoidance.
 Peace that depends on not asking hard questions is unstable.
 Peace that depends on not following convictions to their conclusion is false.
 Peace that depends on never disturbing error is a peace purchased against the truth.

 That is why Christ's peace and the world's peace are not the same.
 The world offers relief without repentance, belonging without truth, religion without sacrifice, and harmony without conversion.
-Christ offers a peace that can survive suffering because it is founded upon reality.
+Christ offers a peace that can survive suffering because it is founded on reality.
 One may wound before it heals.
 The other soothes while the disease spreads.

 Comfort is easy to mistake for peace, especially when the cost of truth is high.
 But the City of God is not entered by comfort.
 It is entered by fidelity.
 And peace comes only where fidelity has finally told the truth.